 FINANCIAL PERFORMANCE

-Your Company s results during the year under review have declined as compared to theprevious year.
-Your Company has recorded revenue from operations and other income of Rs389.98 crore during the financial year 2015-16 as compared to
+Your Company's results during the year under review have improvedas compared to the previous year.
+Your Company has recorded revenue from operations andother income of Rs449.35 crore during the financial year 2016-17 as compared to

 PROSPECTS / OPERATIONS

 4.1.
 Tea Division